The Guide’s Role & Value-Based Guiding

-Why do we need guides when we are in the outdoor?
+Why do we need nature guides when we are outdoors?

 The guide role can be divided in two: traditional ‘pathfinding’ – geographically leading guests through unknown or inaccessible terrain – and ‘mentoring’ – guiding guests towards insight and enlightenment (Cohen, 1985).